Table of Contents #1 Direct Software Integrations Are the Only Way...

 In short: a robust application inventory audit will give you the depth of understanding around your IT stack and SaaS spend to move forward with efficient SaaS management.

-Over any 30 day period, more than a third of SaaS licenses go unused.
-That’s 38% of your SaaS tools that are not driving value for your business — or your employees.
+Over any 30 day period, more than two-fifths of SaaS licenses go unused.
+That’s 40% of your SaaS tools that are not driving value for your business — or your employees.

 Zylo research finds that CIOs and technology leaders underestimate the number of SaaS applications in use by two to three times.
 The average company anticipates finding 200 to 300 applications.
-In reality, the average company holds 651 SaaS applications.
+In reality, the average company holds 323 SaaS applications – and enterprise organizations even more with an average of 609 applications.

 Rightsizing can be a clunky and time-consuming process if you don’t have the right usage reports set up (hint: most companies don’t).